KarchinLab/2020plus/doc/installation.rst

 Package requirements
 ~~~~~~~~~~~~~~~~~~~~

-.. note:: Upgrading the package dependency of probabilistic2020 to version >=1.0.6 is recommended.

-Once downloaded, please add the directory to your :code:`PATH` variable.
+Once you have downloaded the source code for 20/20+, please add the directory to your :code:`PATH` variable.

 We recommend that you install the dependencies for 20/20+ through `conda <https://conda.io/miniconda.html>`_.
 Once conda is installed, setting up the environment is done as follows: